christophd/christophd.github.io/_posts/2015-06-29-arquillian-extension-part-1.md

 </dependency>
 {% endhighlight %}

-Now we are ready to integrate Citrus in a first Arquillian test case:
+Now we are ready to integrate Citrus in a first Arquillian test case.
+As an example service we are using a simple REST service.
+The service is called __employee registry__ and provides a REST interface for adding, listing, updating and deleting employees in a registry.
+The employee REST resource uses the usual Http methods GET, UPDATE, DELETE, PUT for managing the employee entries.
+Lets call the service via Http and add a new employee to the registry.:

 {% highlight java %}
 @RunWith(Arquillian.class)